Close Menu

 Temperature ranges in Pittsburgh fluctuate between cold winters and warm summers.
 Average annual minimum temperatures fall between -10°F and -5°F, placing the area in USDA Hardiness Zone 6a.
 These lows determine which perennials, shrubs, and trees survive winter.
 Daytime highs during the growing season can reach the 70s and 80s°F, favoring a variety of vegetables and flowers.
 Extreme temperature swings rarely exceed zone expectations, allowing you to select plants rated for Zone 6 with confidence.

-Read Also- How to Move a Raised Garden Bed: Easy Step-by-Step Guide
+Read Also- How to Crush Oyster Shells for Garden Use: Easy Step-by-Step Guide

 Seasonal Changes and Frost Dates